Ecclesiastical heraldry: History

 Heraldry developed in medieval Europe from the late 11th century, originally as a system of personal badges of the warrior classes, which served, among other purposes, as identification on the battlefield.
 The same insignia were used on seals to authenticate documents.
 The earliest seals bore a likeness of the owner of the seal, with his shield and heraldic insignia included.

 The Catholic Church likewise identified the authenticity and ownership of documents and buildings with seals, which were ordinarily enclosed in a pointed ovular shape denominated a "vesica piscis", or simply "vesica", to distinguish them from the circular seals of secular use.
 King Edward I of England decreed in 1307 that all legal documents required a seal.
 These seals originally depicted a person, but as secular seals began to depict only shields, clergy likewise used seals with heraldic insignia.
 Personal seals of bishops and abbots continued to be used posthumously, and gradually became the impersonal seals of dioceses.
 Clergy tended to replace martial devices with clerical devices.
 The shield was retained, but helmets and coronets were replaced by ecclesiastical hats; in some religious arms a skull replaced the helmet.

 Ecclesiastical heraldry developed significantly in the 17th century when a system for ecclesiastical hats that is attributed to Pierre Palliot came into use.
-The full system of emblems around the shield was regulated in the Catholic Church by the letter of Pope Pius X Inter multiplices curas of 21 February 1905, while the Heraldry Commission of the Roman Curia regulated composition of the shield itself until Pope John XXIII abolished the body in 1960.
+The full system of emblems around the shield was regulated in the Roman Catholic Church by the letter of Pope Pius X Inter multiplices curas of 21 February 1905, while the Heraldry Commission of the Roman Curia regulated composition of the shield itself until Pope John XXIII abolished the body in 1960.
 The Annuario Pontificio ceased to publish the arms of cardinals and previous popes after 1969.
 International custom and national law govern some aspects of ecclesiastical heraldry, but composition of shields is now mostly guided by expert advice.
-Archbishop Bruno Heim, a noted ecclesiastical armorist, i. e., designer of arms, stated that:
+Archbishop Bruno Heim, a noted ecclesiastical armorist, i.e., designer of arms, stated that:

 A similar system for the Church of England was approved in 1976.
 The traditions of Eastern Christian heraldry have less developed regulation.
 Eastern secular coats of arms often display a shield before a mantle topped with a crown.
 Eastern clergy often display coats of arms according to this style, replacing the crown with a hat drawn from liturgical use.

 Marking documents is the most common use of arms in the Church today.
 A Roman Catholic bishop's coat of arms was formerly painted on miniature wine barrels and presented during the ordination ceremony.
 Cardinals may place their coat of arms outside the church of their title in Rome.
 Impersonal arms are often used as the banner of a school or religious community.